wanglaibao/hello-scala/README.md

 ## BIGINT AND BIGDECIMAL

-* For large numbers Scala also includes the types BigInt and BigDecimal:
+* for large numbers Scala also includes the types BigInt and BigDecimal:

 * eg: val b = BigInt(1234567890)